-Have you tried vegan white chocolate?
-When I was researching this recipe I was surprised how many recipes contained as much sugar (usually icing sugar, or powdered sugar) as cacao butter and I really wanted to try to make a version that was low in added sugar and so might even count as a healthy Valentine's treat.
+I immediately wanted to try to make a version that was lower in added sugar and so might even count as a healthy Valentine's treat.

 Vegan white chocolate hearts with coconut and strawberries